Mbd06b/bright/README.md

 * API docs are being generated and parsed by Swagger2 and are aggregated and accessed by a proxy-service consisting of a repurposed Netflix Zuul Gateway.

 # SecDevOps

+Security
+All supporting infrastructure is geared to be served with validated SSL connections JWT Token Authentication/Authorization and BCrypt password hashing for client connections

 2 Ubuntu 18 LTS Servers
 * Gitlab repository https://gitlab.worscipe.com/Mbd06b/bright
 * Nexus, Maven Repository and Docker Registry https://save.worscipe.com